undergrad-partner-school

 Admissions

-If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most relevant facts you have to know about admission at University of Cincinnati.
+If you know as much as possible about the school's criteria for admission, your chances of getting accepted will significantly improve.
+Learn some relevant information about admission policy and requirements at University of Cincinnati.

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 25,023 in 2022.
-University of Cincinnati has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 29,242 in 2025.
+University of Cincinnati has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.

 Test Scores